Updated Apr. 18, 2022

 I think it has a lot of advantages.
 As of writing this, LinkedIn often offers you a free month of Premium to try.
 I usually take it, but always set a reminder to cancel.

-Use that month to take some courses, if you want.
+Use that month to take some courses on LinkedIn Learning, if you want.
 But definitely use the features such as Top Applicant to add skills that you are missing to your profile to make it more searchable.
 You can also connect with people who view your profile.

 4. Tell your story